 The Battle of Norditi

 There are two principal sources that tell us about the Battle of Norditi, also called the Normannenslacht ‘slaughter of Norsemen’ or the Battle at Hilgenriederbucht (Hilgenrieder Bay).
 These are the, contemporary, Annales fuldenses and the Gesta hammaburgensis ecclesiae pontificum ‘Deeds of bishops of the Hamburg church’.
 The Gesta is written around 1075 by the chronicler magister Adam of Bremen.
 What other sources Adam of Bremen disposed of, besides the Annales fuldenses, is unknown.
 According to magister Adam himself, it was the contemporary abbot Bovo I of the mighty Abbey of Corvey in Höxter, Germany, who wrote a report on the battle.
 Alas, this report has been lost.
 From the Gesta we may conclude magister Adam still had possession of this report when he wrote the Gesta.
-Thus, explaining why he has more details to offer than the writer of the Annales fuldenses earlier.
+Thus, explaining why he has more details to offer than the anonymous creator of the Annales fuldenses earlier.

 Based on the Annales fuldenses, most scholars agree today that the actual date of the battle between the Vikings and the Frisians is indeed the year 884.
 However, you might still come across other dates as well, like 880 (still popular on Wikipedia), 882 and 888.
-One of these, the year 880, is unleashed into the world by the great Frisian academic Ubbo Emmius (born in Greetsiel, Germany) in his impressive Rerum frisicarum historia written in 1616, seven centuries after the events at Norditi.
+One of these, the year 880, is unleashed into the world by the great Frisian academic Ubbo Emmius (born in Greetsiel, Ostfriesland) in his impressive Rerum frisicarum historia written in the year 1616, seven centuries after the events at Norditi.
 We will not take this flaw of Ubbo too seriously, and for our part the University of Groningen in the Netherlands may continue being excessively proud of him.
 Those readers who are surprised; indeed Groningen has a university.